learn-co-students/pokemon-scraper-v-000/README.md

 ### Note

-We have set up your scraper class for you, which you can see in `lib/scraper.rb`.
-We have also created a `schema_migration.sql` file that will run the `SQL` statement to set up your database in `db/pokemon.db`.
-Your only job is to build out the methods to save and find Pokémon in the database.
+We have set up your scraper class for you in `lib/scraper.rb`.

+We have also created a `db/schema_migration.sql` file that will run the `SQL` statement to set up your database in `db/pokemon.db`.
+You should make sure that your database is located in the `db` directory (it's at the top of the `db/schema_migration.sql` file, but it's easy to miss).
+We can tell Sqlite3 to execute a migration script into a new database with commands looking like:
+`sqlite3 path/to/database.db < source_of_sql_data`.

+***Your*** job is to write the methods to save and find Pokémon in the database.
+You're going to create that "in-between" code.

 ### Create Our Pokemon Class